numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 :math:`B_i, 1 \leq i \leq n_b` are all orthogonal.
 Thus, the matrix :math:`B`
 is also an orthogonal matrix.

+..
+Dimo: such a matrix will not exist in all dimensions, right?
+What for example if :math:`n` is prime?
+We should be more careful in the definition here (e.g. restricting the potential dimensions or allowing :math:`B_{n_b}` to be smaller than :math:`s_ \times s_i`).

 This representation allows the rotational transformation :math:`\textbf{R}` to satisfy three desired properties: